For the past couple years, companies have been facing a crucial challenge: retaining their talent.

 As of 1 January 2018, company XYZ has 300 employees.
 During the course of 2018, the company recruits 30 new employees.
 50 departures (it doesn’t matter whether these are voluntary or not) also took place over the same period.

 Company XYZ has therefore replaced 13.3% of their workforce in 2018.

 To gain insight into the efficiency of your HR policy, now focus more specifically on the departures.

 If you are mapping these, there are two types of departures:

-- Voluntary departures to be divided into two categories:
+- Voluntary departures: Divided into two categories: unplanned and dysfunctional departures

 It is clear that you should focus on the dysfunctional departures to have an impact on reducing your turnover.
 But we will come back to that.